andredavedovicz/react-deploy/README.md

 git commit -m "fix: some bug"
 git push
 ```

-Remember: Whenever you push to GitHub, it will deploy automatically
+<h3>Remember: Whenever you push to GitHub, it will deploy automatically</h3>